Kea - Milos

 View all Special Offers

-Ferry from Kea to Milos
+Kea to Milos Ferry Price

-Ferry times from Kea to Milos
+Cheap Ferry Tickets for the ferry from Kea to Milos

-Kea Milos ferries typically depart at 08:10.
+Kea Milos sailings usually leave at approximately 08:10.

-How long is the ferry from Kea to Milos?
+Can I bring my car on the ferry from Kea to Milos?

 Can I travel as a foot passenger from Kea to Milos?